llwyd/state_engine/README.md

 - `emitter_base.c`
     - base class for an event emitter which can be used to enqueue events and configure repeated events via a user-defined timer.
+- `event_observer.c`
+    - Module for allowing state machines to subscribe to events and get notified when they are emitted.
 - `fifo_base.c`
     -  FIFO 'base class' with functionality for enqueuing, dequeuing, peeking etc for any particular type.
 - `heap_base.c`